dedmari/fintech-mlops/README.md

 The simplest storage class to start with is one based on the `trident-installer/sample-input/storage-class-csi.yaml.templ` file that comes with the installer, replacing `__BACKEND_TYPE__` with the storage driver name.

-    $kubectl create -f sample-input/storage-class-basic-csi.yaml
+    $kubectl create -f sample-input/storage-class-basic-csi.yaml Kubeflow installation requires a default storage class.
+We can patch the storage class created above:

+    enter code here

 ## Install Jenkins with required plugins